chenchih/TechNote/CheatNote/README.md

 pick f764533 4/23 update cheatheet
 ```

-Step3: check the log again
+Step3: Check the log again
-When you chek the log, you will have realize the orginal commit is been squash.
+When you chek the log, you will realize the original commit is been squashed.
-After squashed commit will have a brand new and different Git commit ID, please keep in mind.
+After squashing commit will have a brand new and different Git commit ID, please keep in mind.
 ```
 git log --graph --oneline #show log
 * bb46a24 (HEAD -> main) 4/23 update cheatheet